 - Working to address the climate crisis and support climate justice

 Crescent Arts receives regular funding from Arts Council England as a National Portfolio Organisation.
 We rely on grants, donations and sponsors to help support our work.

 Crescent Arts is proud to announce that we have successfully applied to adopt the Good Practice Charter for Artists, which sets out how we will work with Artists.
 Click here to download the Charter.

 We are pleased to be joined by the following trustees

 The information on this page gives examples of some of our current partnerships and project partners that Crescent Arts is involved in.
 If you would like any further details or to collaborate with Crescent Arts, please contact email@example.com

-To find out more information about Scarborough Museums Trust...
+To find out more information about Scarborough Museums And Galleries...
 Click here

 Started in 2016/17 Crescent Arts has an ongoing partnership with Dalby Forest, a large Forestry England site in North Yorkshire.
 With funding support from Ryedale District Council and ACE, Grants for the Arts, in 2018 we supported Helen Sear as the first resident artist at Dalby Forest.
 Helen presented commissioned work alongside work from Wales in Venice 2015, curated by previous Crescent Arts Director, Stuart Cameron.
 We are currently working towards a series of residencies.

 To find out more information about Dalby Forest...
 Click here